 You pay only for what you use and there is no minimum fee.
 Pricing is per instance-hour consumed for each instance type.
 Partial instance-hours consumed are billed as full hours.
 Data transferred between AWS services in different regions will be charged as Internet Data Transfer on both sides of the transfer.
 Usage for other Amazon Web Services is billed separately from Amazon EC2.

 For EC2 pricing information, please visit the pricing section on the EC2 detail page.

 Instance-hours are billed for any time your instances are in a "running" state.
-If you no longer wish to be charged for your instance, you must terminate it to avoid being billed for additional instance-hours.
-You are not billed when an instance is in the pending state.
+If you no longer wish to be charged for your instance, you must "stop" or "terminate" the instance to avoid being billed for additional instance-hours.
+Billing starts when an instance transitions into the running state.